Adjunct Professor, Department of Mechanical Engineering and Materials Science, University of Pittsburgh (September 2016 -)

 - More uniform flow distribution is being aimed at, where the RSD should approach zero at a wide range of operating conditions.

-- 1.1 Effect of inside head structure (straight & spiral types) on flow uniform distribution toward each microchannel
+- 1.1 Effect of inside head structure for spiral type of header on flow uniform distribution toward each microchannel

-- 1.2 Visualization investigation of flow distribution in the inside of straight & spiral types of header
+- 1.2 Visualization investigation of flow distribution in the inside of spiral type of header

-- Investigation of hydrogen flow characteristics inside solenoid valve during charging and discharging of hydrogen by computational fluid dynamics approach
+- Investigation of steady and unsteady hydrogen flow characteristics inside solenoid valve during charging and discharging of hydrogen by computational fluid dynamics approach

 - 2.3 Validation of computation results and the experimental data that is obtained from the HTS noise measurement test conducted in our facility.

-- Construction of versatile analysis logic that can easily analyze the annual introduction effect of heat pumps consisting of various refrigerants and cycles
+- Construction of simulation codes that can easily analyze the annual introduction effect of heat pumps consisting of various refrigerants and cycles

 - 3.1 Development of integrated industrial energy simulator that analyzes the performance of heat pump system used in industrial processes.